Farm dam stocking

 If you want to stock your own (private) farm dam with fish, you need our permission.

-There are three categories of farm dam stocking, each with an application form and fee.
+There are three categories of farm dam stocking, each with an application form (as below) and a fee.

 Farm dam stocking for exclusive fishing

-This means you, and any one you invite onto your property.
-Remember you still need an angling licence and rules still apply.
+This means exclusive to you and anyone you invite onto your property.
+Remember an angling licence is still required to fish this dam.

-You’ll need to complete an application form and pay an application fee.
+You’ll need to complete an application form and pay the application fee.

 If your application is approved you will be able to stock your dam with (sterile) rainbow trout.
-You must buy the fish from an authorised fish farm.
-There will be a list at the bottom of the permit when you get it.
+You must buy the fish from a supplier (Inland Fisheries Service or Atkinson Aquaculture).
+The contacts for these will be shown at the bottom of the permit when you get it.

 All farm dams intended for private fishing have the following rules: